 Those moves did no harm to Joey Sternaman, who immediately signed to play for his brother’s Bears, whose first season was in fall 1922.
 That year, he and Dutch combined to score 73 of the Bears’ 123 points.

 Over his career, Joey rushed for 21 TDs and passed for 10 more for the Bears (and briefly the Duluth Kelleys) between 1922 and 1930; a drop-kicker, he also added extra points and field goals.
-Not included in his Bears record is 1926, when Sternaman founded and played for his own pro team, the Chicago Bulls.
-They folded after a single season.
+Not included in his Bears record is 1926, Sternaman’s year with his renegade Chicago Bulls.
+The Bulls lasted only that season.

-Joe Sternaman was named first-team All-Pro in 1924 and ’25, the Chicago Tribune reported in its 2019 compilation of the 100 greatest Bears of all time.
-Joe, whom the Tribune called the Bears’ “first great quarterback,” was listed at No. 96.
+Joey Sternaman was named first-team All-Pro in 1924 and ’25, the Chicago Tribune reported in its 2019 compilation of the 100 greatest Bears of all time.
+Joey, whom the Tribune called the Bears’ “first great quarterback,” was listed at No. 96.

 “Despite always being one of his team’s smallest players at 5-foot-6 and 135 to 150 pounds, he also always was one of the toughest,” the Tribune’s Will Larkin wrote, adding a quote from Grantland Rice: “139-pound Joe Sternaman could wreck any 200- or 250-pound man he ever saw in a rough-and-tumble.”